EXCLUSIVE-Citigroup starts layoff talks after management overhaul -sources

 Citigroup declined to comment.

-The conversations come after the third largest U.S. bank announced on Wednesday it will strip out a layer of management and cut jobs.
-CEO Jane Fraser, who called the reorganization Citi's biggest in almost two decades, will gain more direct control over its businesses in an effort to boost profits and the stock price.
+The conversations come after the third-largest U.S. bank announced on Wednesday that it will strip out a layer of management and cut jobs.
+CEO Jane Fraser, who called the reorganization Citi's biggest in almost two decades, will gain more direct control over its businesses in an effort to boost profit and the share price.

 Executives overseeing revenue-producing businesses held calls on Wednesday to explain the changes and reassure their teams that the overhaul would reduce bureaucracy and prioritize profit-making activities, one source said.